opener-project/opinion_annotations_news/README.md

 #Opinion annotated news#

 Manual annotations for different languages of news articles.
-There is one folder for each language containing both the TAG and the KAF (with the opinions) files.
+There is one folder for each language containing both the KAF and the TAG files.
+The latter includes the opinion annotations.

 #Metadata
 The file metadata_news.txt contains the metadata from the news articles.